'Shark' Nibali wins cycling's Milan-San Remo classic

 Defending champion Kwiatkowski of Poland finished in eleventh.

-Nibali's victory ended Italy's 12-year wait for a home winner since Filippo Pozzato in 2006.
+Nibali's victory ended Italy's 12-year wait for a first home winner since Filippo Pozzato in 2006.

 The 33-year-old Sicilian is one of the few riders to have won the three big Tours -- Giro, Tour de France and Vuelta.